HarkiratGill007/Induction-Program/README.md

 - **Final 15 mins | Causmic Club Closing Session:**
   The Causmic Club briefly discussed essential aptitude skills students should develop.
   They also shared their social media handles for students to stay connected.
+---

+## **Day 4 - 3rd August 2025**

+- **9:30 AM - 10:30 AM | P2P Class by Third Year Seniors:**
+  We were assembled in respective classrooms, for a basic introduction on C++ given by third year seniors.
+We ran our first C++ code,     learnt about some basics in programming

+- **10:30 AM - 11:30 AM | First BEEE lecture by Prof. Balwinder Singh:**
+  Prof. Balwinder Singh give us an introduction to BEEE and topics we will study in the upcoming lectures.
+He told about prescribed and   recommended books which was followed by students introducing themselves

+- **12:30 PM - 2:30 PM | 2nd Lecture on UHV by Dr. Priya Darshani Madam:**
+  It was second interactive lecture by Dr. Priya Darshani Madam.
+We learnt about cycle of exciting habits , addiction , depression and escapism .
+Also we learn about Pre-dressing , Sensation and Natural Agreement being the three causes of a need of a physical facility.

+- **2:30 onwards|Session by Causmic Club:**
+  Causmic Club took another session , told about its significance , motivated others to join.
+  Then we were given a tutorial to buy an optimal laptop.